 PLAN FOR MEASUREMENT/MONITORING: The CSAP leadership will maintain quality authorizing tools on our authorizing website so other authorizers can access them.
-The CSAP leadership will participate in NACSA, MACSA and MACS events and report back to the CSAP team members to be reflected in meeting minutes and/or the authorizer annual report.
+The CSAP leadership will participate in state and national charter school organization events and report back to the CSAP team members to be reflected in meeting minutes and/or the authorizer annual report.